Lewis & ClarkCollege of Arts & Sciences

 The music performed ranges from traditional percussion literature to Baroque transcriptions, cutting edge contemporary works, rock and Latin arrangements, comedic musical excursions, and unique improvisations.

-The Percussion Ensemble is a regular performer the yearly Northwest Percussion Festival, and is renown for its energetic, musical, creative, and precise execution.
+The Percussion Ensemble is a regular performer at the yearly Northwest Percussion Festival and is renown for its energetic, musical, creative, and precise execution.

 Taught: Each semester, 1 semester credit.